mdeaves/robug-blog/content/posts/suspension-design.md

 [![Wacker Neuson DW30](/images/wacker-neuson-dw30.png)](/images/wacker-neuson-dw30.png)

 This is the approach used on many articulated machines in mining and construction — the Wacker Neuson DW30 above is a good example.
 These systems ditch springs and dampers entirely.
 Instead the pivot connecting the front and rear halves is free to rotate in both the yaw *and* roll axes.
 This keeps all four wheels in constant ground contact at all times.
-It's essentially the same idea as the bogie suspension we looked at in an earlier post.
+It's essentially the same idea as the mars rover bogie suspension we looked at in an earlier post.

 The benefits:

 - Strong, rigid connection between wheels and chassis — simple, direct load path from payload to ground
 - Plenty of wheel travel, since the full track width acts as the swing arm
-- Good resistance to body roll on slopes — each half of the vehicle can only roll as far as the line between its two tire contact patches, independent of any suspension squish
+- Good resistance to body roll on slopes — each half of the vehicle only rolls as far as the line between its two tire contact patches, it is not exacerbated by any suspension squish
-- Easy to build, and flexible on motor placement since each half chassis can house its own drivetrain
+- Easy to build, and flexible on motor placement since the motors can be mounted in the chassis itself

 I've built a Lego prototype of this as well and I'm happy with how it performs — feels sturdy and rolls over bumps easily: